"The Missing Picture":

 There will be a number of site-specific opportunities available to those attending the conference, including excursions to former prison sites, Khmer Rouge zones, and the ECCC, as well as a number of primary archives and research facilities, judicial reparation initiatives, and arts performances.
 For more information on Phnom Penh, click on the Experience Phnom Penh tab at the top of the page.

-American University of Phnom Penh (AUPP) is a private, English language higher education institution in Cambodia.
+This year’s conference is co-hosted by the Center for Southeast Asian Studies at the American University of Phnom Penh and the Center for the Study of Genocide and Human Rights at Rutgers University.
+The sessions themselves will be held at the American University of Phnom Penh (AUPP), a private, English language higher education institution in Cambodia.
 Since its founding in 2013, AUPP has offered high quality, American-style education, grounded in the culture of Cambodia and Asia, fostering socially responsible behavior, lifelong learning, and academic and professional excellence to produce critical thinkers, innovators, and ethical leaders who will make significant contributions to the world.
-To consolidate its vision as the leading academic center of excellence in Cambodia and Asia, AUPP introduced the dual degree program model in the summer of 2016 with its partner university in the USA, the University of Arizona (UA).
-This dual degree program is a U.S. accredited program whereby upon graduation the students obtain two degrees at the same time, one issued by AUPP and the other from UA.
+Starting in 2016, AUPP has offered an accredited dual degree program with its partner in the U.S., the University of Arizona (UA), whereby upon graduation the students obtain two degrees at the same time, one issued by AUPP and the other from UA.

 In 2017, AUPP celebrated the opening of its new campus, a state-of-the-art facility accommodating up to 4,000 students.
 Featuring housing for students, sports centers, and many other facilities, AUPP is Cambodia’s most technically advanced and largest international standard university.
 We look forward to sharing our beautiful campus with IAGS conference participants.

 Deadline: 30 November 2018